Upgrade to v21/v22 notes

-The v21 web portal has many improved and new features over the previous version.
+The web portal has many improvements and new features over previous versions.
 New features allow staff to have more control over the job logging experience, as well as working with and updating jobs.
-Improved functionality include the ability to assign jobs, set priority, job type, hide/view various job field, use control sets, attachments support and more.
+Improved functionality includes the ability to assign jobs, set priority, job type, hide/view various job field, use control sets, attachments support and more.
 Once a job is logged, workflow is also available via the web portal.
 The Explorer screen is also available, as is client and site searching, viewing and editing.

 Note however that the web portal at this stage does not cover 100% of the functionality that is available in the desktop edition of HelpMaster.
 Features like linking additional clients, sites, assets and other entitiies are not currently available.
 These features will be available in future releases.
 For advanced job management and other features, staff may need to continue to use the Desktop edition of HelpMaster.

 Automatic upgrade is not possible from previous versions

 Due to the architectural differences in the new web portal from previous versions, it is not possible to upgrade previous versions as usual using the Web Setup Wizard.
 Previous web portals should be manually uninstalled/removed from IIS.
 This includes all files, application pools and IIS sites.
 See Uninstalling the Web Portal

 A new v21 web portal can be installed and configured using the HelpMaster web setup wizard.

 Web Portal Licensing